Lindal railway incident

 The Lindal railway incident happened on Thursday 22 September 1892 near Lindal-in-Furness, a village lying between the Cumbria towns of Ulverston and Dalton-in-Furness.
-A locomotive shunting at sidings disappeared into the ground after a large, deep hole opened up beneath it.
-The locomotive was never recovered and still lies buried beneath the railway, though the depth remains a source of speculation.
+A Furness Railway D1 locomotive, No.115, was shunting in sidings when it disappeared into the ground after a large, deep hole opened up beneath it.
+The D1 was never recovered and still lies buried beneath the railway, though the depth remains a source of speculation.

 The story

 East of Lindal station on the Barrow-Carnforth route, the two main lines and two goods lines ran along an embankment, with five sidings to the north.
 The 7am Barrow-Carnforth goods had stopped at the sidings behind Furness Railway locomotive No.115, a D1 class 0-6-0 built by the firm of Sharp Stewart between 1866 and 1885.

 The ‘Sharpie’ (as the class were nicknamed) was busy shunting when the driver, Thomas Postlethwaite, saw cracks opening up in the ground right below.
 Knocking off steam, he jumped for his life, no sooner clear than the earth opened up to expose a sheer-sided hole 30 feet across and similar in depth.
 The driver and his fireman stared in disbelief as their locomotive fell into it front first, the funnel and front part embedded, with only the tender remaining visible above the surface.
 The rails on which the engine had been standing were snapped off and went down with it, while the supporting baulks under the main lines were laid bare.
 The adjacent up passenger line was left hanging lopsidedly, its ballast having cascaded into the abyss.